 The Loan Agreement also includes standard events of default, including payment defaults, breaches of covenants following any applicable cure period, a material impairment in the perfection or priority of the Lender's security interest or in the value of the collateral, a material adverse change in business, operations or the prospect of repayment, events relating to bankruptcy or insolvency.
 The Loan also contains a cross default provision, under which if a third party (under any agreement) has the right to accelerate indebtedness greater than \$250,000, the Loan would also be considered in default.
 In addition, the Loan defines events which negatively impact government approvals, judgements in excess of \$500,000 and the delisting of the Company's shares of common stock on the Nasdaq Global Market, or Nasdaq, as events of default.
 Upon the occurrence of an event of default, a default interest rate of an additional 5% may be applied to the outstanding loan balances, and the Lender may declare all outstanding obligations immediately due and payable and take such other actions as set forth in the Loan Agreement.
 Acceleration would result in the payment of any applicable prepayment charges and application of the default interest rate to the outstanding balance until payment is made if full.
 The Company bifurcated a compound derivative liability related to a contingent interest feature and acceleration upon default provision (contingent put option) provided to the Lender.
 The bifurcated embedded derivative must be valued and separately accounted for in the Company's financial statements.
-As of May 30, 2019 (the date of issuance) and June 30, 2019, the estimated fair value of the contingent put option liability was \$0.7 million and \$0.7 million, respectively, which was determined by using a risk-neutral valuation model, wherein the fair value of the underlying debt facility is estimated both with and without the presence of the default provisions, holding all other assumptions constant.
+As of September 30, 2019, the estimated fair value of the contingent put option liability was \$0.5 million which was determined by using a risk-neutral valuation model, wherein the fair value of the underlying debt facility is estimated, both with and without the presence of the default provisions, holding all other assumptions constant.
 The resulting difference between the two estimated fair values is the estimated fair value of the default provisions, or the contingent put option.
 The fair value of the underlying debt facility is estimated by calculating the expected cash flows in consideration of an estimated probability of default and expected recovery rate in default and discounting such cash flows back to the reporting date using a risk-free rate.
-The contingent put option liability is revalued at the end of each reporting period and any change in the fair value is recognized in interest income and other income (expense), net in the Consolidated Statements of Comprehensive Loss.
+The contingent put option liability is revalued at the end of each reporting period and any change in the fair value is recognized in interest income and other income (expense), net in the condensed consolidated statements of comprehensive loss.